 For the TellyMate Shield, the input is from Arduino Pin D1.
 If the shield is plugged in, it's wired up.
 [See 'Serial Output' above for details on using software serial implementations]

 For the TellyMate Kit, the input can either come from the 9-pin D-Sub serial

 connector, or from the screw-terminal marked 'D' for Data.

 The 9-pin D-Sub serial connector expects standard RS232 signals - e.g. +/- 12v signalling.

 The screw-terminal connector expects TTL level serial data e.g. 0v/5v signalling.

-v1.1 TellyMate shields have holes for a standard Atmel 6-pin ISP header.
+v1.1 and above TellyMate shields have holes for a standard Atmel 6-pin ISP header.
 An ISP programmer can be connected here to update the firmware.
 Note that the shield should be removed from the Arduino to do this.
 The programmer will need to provide 5v Vcc.